 Step 7: Use Charts To Analyze Sales Channel Profits

-Plugbooks also provides charts that visually represent your settlement data.
-These charts display the revenue, expenses, and profits, offering a quick and clear view of your financial performance across e-commerce platforms.
+PlugBooks also provides interactive charts that visually represent your settlement data in real time.
+These charts showcase your revenue, expenses, and profits, giving you a clear snapshot of your financial performance across all connected e-commerce platforms.

 Helpful Resources: